Come Away with Me

 Come Away with Me is the debut album by American recording artist Norah Jones, released on February 26, 2002, by Blue Note Records.
 Recording sessions took place at Sorcerer Sound Studio in New York City and Allaire Studios in Shokan, New York.

 Come Away with Me peaked at number one on the US Billboard 200 chart and received Grammy Awards for Album of the Year and Best Pop Vocal Album.
-It was later certified Diamond by the RIAA on February 15, 2005, for shipments of over ten million copies in the United States, and has sold over 27 million copies worldwide as of 2016, making it one of the best-selling albums of all time, the highest-selling debut album from a female artist of all time, and the highest-selling debut album by a solo artist in the 21st century.
+It was later certified Diamond by the RIAA on February 15, 2005, for shipments of over ten million copies in the United States, and has sold over 27 million copies worldwide as of 2016, making it one of the best-selling albums of all time, the best-selling debut album by a female artist of all time, and the second best-selling album of the 21st century.

 Composition

 Come Away with Me is an acoustic pop and blues pop album that features Jones supported by Kevin Breit, Bill Frisell, Adam Levy, Adam Rogers, and Tony Scherr on guitar; Sam Yahel on organ; Jenny Scheinman on violin; Rob Burger on accordion; and Brian Blade, Dan Rieser, and Kenny Wollesen on drums —all jazz musicians with a leaning to Americana.
+The recording of Come Away with Me started on September 20, 2000 and ended in December 2001.
 Jones wrote the title song.
 Guitarist Jesse Harris wrote "Don't Know Why".
 The album includes Jones' versions of "The Nearness of You" by Hoagy Carmichael and "Cold, Cold Heart" by Hank Williams, the former deliberately chosen to be the closing track to the album by producer Arif Mardin.

 Come Away with Me incorporates blues, jazz, folk, soul, and country.
 Bobby Dodd of All About Jazz writes that although the album features jazz standards, jazz purists and academics "may deny [Jones] jazz credibility for her folk infusion".